People

 Dr. Baumbusch leads a research programme aimed at improving person- and family-centered care for older adults and people with lifelong disabilities.
 Jennifer is committed to community-based research principles through active engagement with individuals with lived experience, clinicians, and policy/decision-makers.
 Her interest in climate resilience grew out of the impact of climate-related weather events on the health and well-being of participants in her ongoing longitudinal, qualitative research projects, as well as her own experiences during the 2021 Vancouver heat dome.

-Maya Kalogirou
+Dr. Maya Kalogirou

 Aki Ediriweera